eb1a-profile-building/eb1a-profile-building.github.io/msa/index.md

 ---

-**Note:** This clause should be integrated into a formal, legally binding service agreement.
-It is strongly recommended that both parties obtain independent legal counsel before signing any agreement containing such provisions.
-This draft is provided for informational purposes only and does not constitute legal advice.
+**Note:** It is strongly recommended that applicant obtain independent legal counsel before signing any agreement containing such provisions from an immigration attorney.
 ---

 ## 📋 Current Service Status & Waitlist